liviucotfas/ase-windows-applications-programming/12 - WinForms - Printing.md

 1. Create a copy of the “ListViewBasicSample” project and name it “PrintingRecordsSample”
 2. Add a `MenuStrip` control with the options shown in the following screenshot
     ![Printing Sample](docs/9/printing-records-sample.png)
-3. From the ToolBox add a `PrintDocument` and a `PageSetupDialog` control
+3. From the ToolBox add a `PrintDocument` control and name it `printDocument`.
+4. From the ToolBox add a `PageSetupDialog` control and name it `pageSetupDialog`.
+For the `Document` property of the `pageSetupDialog` choose the `printDocument`.
-4. Handle the `Click` event on the "PageSetup" button as follows
+5. Handle the `Click` event on the "PageSetup" button as follows

     ```c#
     private void btnPageSetup_Click(object sender, EventArgs e)
     {
-        pageSetupDialog.Document = printDocument;
         pageSetupDialog.PageSettings = printDocument.DefaultPageSettings;

         if (pageSetupDialog.ShowDialog() == DialogResult.OK)
             printDocument.DefaultPageSettings = pageSetupDialog.PageSettings;
     }
     ```
-5. Handle the `PrintPage` event of the `PrintDocument` control as follows
+6. Handle the `PrintPage` event of the `PrintDocument` control as follows
     ```c#
     private void printDocument_PrintPage(object sender, System.Drawing.Printing.PrintPageEventArgs e)
     {